Soloturca/Portfolio-2/README.md

 Hi,

-This structure you will use; It contains **UI, API, DB and XRAY connections**.
+This structure you will use; It contains **UI, API, db and XRAY connections**.
 In this regard, the project name has been determined as "All-In-One".

 Using this structure, you can write UI - Selenium project; It can automate your APIs; With Xray implementation, you can automatically open a bug report in JIRA.